Patrick Maguire House

 The Patrick Maguire House is a historic house in Columbia, Tennessee, USA.

 History

 The two-storey house was completed in 1830.
 It was designed in the Federal architectural style.
 It was built for Patrick Maguire, an Irish immigrant.
 In 1849, President James K. Polk had dinner in this house.

 Architectural significance

+The Patrick Maguire illustrates the early adoption of nationally emerging architectural forms in Tennessee before the rise of Greek Revival design.
 It has been listed on the National Register of Historic Places since December 15, 1983.